Details

 At the Bodega Marine Laboratory, Rigby also recorded the following sounds: the radula of a predacious snail drilling through a mussel shell, abalone feeding on kelp, and sea stars and sea urchins walking on glass.
 Rigby recorded the sounds of hagfish tunneling into decomposing squids at Chapman University in Orange, California.
 She recorded audio of an octopus scraping the hydrophone with her radula at the Cabrillo Marine Aquarium in Long Beach, California.

 The opera pulls questions about collectivity, resonance, interconnection and attention into relation with one another to ask: what happens to our understandings of kinship, care and worlding, and time when we expand our human-centered understandings of perception to consider the sensory worlds of more-than-humans?
 What does it mean to share physical and acoustical space with a vibrant spectrum of more-than-humans living on this planet?
-If knowledge is understood as the practice of living in relationship with more-than-humans co-inhabiting this space, what are new ways of learning from the intelligences of other living beings?
+What are new ways of learning from the intelligences of other living beings?

 Rigby performed live on viola as well as a sound sculpture that she welded from sousaphones, French horns and found brass objects salvaged from waste streams.
 She scored the composition for cello, viola, violin, sousaphone, French horn, tuba, piano, and choral elements.
 Among the vocalists present were two choirs: Liminal Voices and Orchestra (a vocal collective of LGBTQ+/Gender Expansive/BBIA communities) and 8TPS Choir (a vocal collective of trans, nonbinary, and gender-expansive musicians).